frodopwns/tictactoe/README.md

 ##Info

-The master branch contains Ajax version of game.
+The master branch contains the Ajax version of the game.
 Check the noajax branch for a version without javascript.